abhishekarya1/DSA-2k23/ll.md

 ---
 - Check if LL is palindrome or not: goto mid, reverse the right half, compare one-by-one
-- Segregate odd and even nodes in LL: track `oddHead evenHead` and reattach nodes from LL like Legos
+- Segregate odd and even nodes in LL: track `oddHead = head` and `evenHead = head -> next` and reattach nodes from LL like Legos
 - Delete Nth node from the last: goto n+1th node from the last and change links to nth node, corner case is when n is equal to list's size e.g. `list = [1, 2] and n = 2`, in this case when we goto n+1th node from last, ahead pointer will be `NULL` and we can return `head -> next` as new head
 - Delete middle element: goto mid element using hare and tortoise, corner case is two element list e.g. `[1, 2]`, mid is `2`, for this when slow is on mid and `slow -> next == NULL` set `head -> next == NULL` and return head
 - Find intersection point of two LL: